nhsbsa/nhsbsa-digital-playbook/src/development/dev-tests-coding.md

 If you adopt Test Driven Development (TDD) you should find that your test cases are lean, with just enough fixture data to test a single additional requirement.

-If you find that each additional test case is actually performing all the previous steps to initialise your fixtures, then you're probably doing too much work, and diluting the intent of the tests.
+If you find that each additional test case is performing all the previous steps to initialise your fixtures, you're doing too much work and diluting the purpose of the test.

-The reader of a test need only see the data required to test one case.
-Consider what is actually needed to satisfy the test case and nothing more.
-If you are covering something else then write a different test case for that specific scenario.
+The reader of a test need only see the data required for one scenario at a time.
+Consider what is needed to satisfy the test case and nothing more.
+If you are covering something else then write a different test case for that scenario.

 ## Test coverage